facebookresearch/habitat-sim/docs/pages/attributesJSON.rst

 	- What physics engine should be used for dynamics simulation.
 Currently supports "bullet" for Bullet physics simulation, and "none", meaning kinematic motion is to be used.
 "gravity"
 	- 3-vector
 	- Gravity to use for physical modeling.
+This can be overridden by Stage attributes.
 "timestep"
 	- double
 	- The timestep to use for forward simulation.